Everyone Must Know About Asymptomatic Sexually Transmitted Infection (Asymptomatic STIs)

 Many STIs have no signs or symptoms (asymptomatic).
 Even with no symptoms, however, you can pass the infection to your sex partners.

-A lot of people believe that they'd know they'd have a sexually transmitted disease (STD) because they'd notice any STD symptoms.
+A lot of people believe that they know they have a sexually transmitted disease (STD) because they notice any STD symptoms.
 Sadly, that isn't so.
 The incredible frequency of asymptomatic STDs is one of the factors that make STDs so common.

 The truth is, when STD awareness is based on symptoms alone, most people with a sexually transmitted disease don't even know that they are sick.
 It is not uncommon for someone to be infected but have no STD symptoms.
 In other words, they are asymptomatic.1